 - Pseudocatalase Review

 Many of these reviews have a LOT of comments from people who have used them.
-The Viviscal review in particular is very popular.
+The Viviscal review, in particular, is very popular.

 What About Women?

-There is no doubt, men get the lions-share of research when it comes to creatine.
+There is no doubt, that men get the lions-share of the research when it comes to creatine.
 While there have been some investigations of women and this supplement, it's not as much as I'd like to see and none of them to my knowledge have ever looked at whether it made hair fall out -or raised DHT levels.
 So, even if the study of rugby players cited above is true, whether it raises DHT in women or not is unknown.

 Creatine And Hair Loss: Fact Of Fiction?